TBarnhart2/DnD/content/Players-To-Do.md

 *Tip:* Use Google to find places to start (i.e. what is the best race for Cleric? - what are the best level 1 spells for Druid?)

+*Tip 2:* Want to play Ranger?
+HA! **DON'T!!*** They suck ASS.
+Play fighter and just choose stuff to make you a ranger (unless you have a very specific Ranger build you want to play, ask me so I can help out)

 ###### Key
 **Important**
 *Goes On Sheet Somewhere*